abderox/e-certificate-signature-algorand/README.md

 * In terms of performance and ease, adopting this solution will help university staff reduce the time spent signing and reviewing diplomas generated for thousands of students each year.

 <br>
-We are thriving to see the next generation of our major, IRISI for computer science and networking  to finish this piece of art with more features and a better user experience.
-And why not witnessing some day our University  being the first to use this technology in the Kingdom of Morocco.
+We are thriving to see the next generation of our major IRISI, for computer science and networking,  to finish this piece of art with more features and a better user experience.
+And why not witnessing someday our University  being the first to use this technology in the Kingdom of Morocco.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>